Who is Eligible for the Basic and Housebound Level of Veterans Pension Benefits?: Aid and Attendance FAQ

-The most distinct difference with this pension benefit is there is not “care” qualification.
+The most distinct difference with this tier of the pension benefit is there is no "care" qualification.
 The veteran or spouse does not have to be paying for care.
-There is only the financial eligibility.
+Only financial eligibility is required.
 And the veteran must be unemployed, at least 65 years old, and had honorable discharge from military.
 Make sure they served during an approved period of war.

 Financial eligibility: below $1055 in monthly income, combined income is $1380 for veteran and spouse; surviving spouse is $708.
 If applicant falls below these levels, they can file for the basic level of pension.

 A veteran or spouse can be awarded this pension if the level of care they need is not as extreme as facility care (assisted living, nursing home, etc.).
 The awarded amount of this benefit will be less because the amount of day-to-day help the applicant needs is less.

 Care can be provided by family members or outside caregiver's agencies.
 Family members need to be reimbursed for the care and services they are providing just as they would an outside agency. *Tip: Do not pay the family member or caregiver in cash as the applicant must have a record of payments via check, money order, etc. in order to apply.

 Example: A veteran can get around the house for most the part, but he is on an oxygen tank.